-The volume of traffic generated by the Spreadsheet application from Google and Microsoft is shown in Figures 6(a)and 6(b).
+Fig. 6.
+Volume of traffic generated vs the size of the spreadsheet for (a) Google Drive and (b) Microsoft Skydrive spreadsheet applications.

 The former generates an overhead multiplier of 650, which is smaller than that of the other two applications, while the latter incurs a substantial overhead; in excess of 9000.

-C. Insights into the Traffic Overhead for Online Interactive Applications (Edit online, Save in the cloud)
+C. Insights Into the Traffic Overhead for Online Interactive Applications (Edit Online, Save in the Cloud)